raspberrypilearning/rock-band/en/step_6.md

 --- task ---

-Add another two sprites to your stage: a singer and a microphone.
+Add another sprite to your stage - a singer.

 ![screenshot](images/band-singer-mic.png)